 Importance of post-care maintenance

-- Try avoid parking under trees as to avoid bird droppings, tree sap and so on.
+b) Try avoid parking under trees as to reduce the likelihood of bird droppings, tree sap and so on from landing on your car.
 Always gently clean the car afterwards to remove the resin from the paintwork.
 Leaving these contaminants for extended periods (especially under the sun during warm temperatures) can cause the contamination to penetrate through and cause permanent damage.
-Bird droppings, although seem harmless, contain highly acidic content.
+Bird droppings, although seem harmless, contain highly acidic content, which can cause some serious permanent damage if left unattended for prolonged periods.

-- Wash your car regularly at least once every fortnight, but of course, if you drive very frequently across long distances, we recommend to wash more often.
+c) Wash your car regularly at least once every fortnight, but of course, if you drive very frequently across long distances then you should wash the car more often.
+This is probably the most important step of them all.

-- Use appropriate washing techniques when washing the car eg. gently washing the car, regularly rinsing, avoid cross contamination and so on.
+g) Use appropriate washing techniques when washing the car eg. gently washing the car, regularly rinsing, avoid cross contamination by using multiple clean towels, and so on.
+Be well equipped, including but not limited to: microfibre towels, microfibre wash mitt, do not use a chamois, using a pressure washer and so on.

-If your detailer has a maintenance program, we would recommend to sign up to that subscription to ensure that your car is taken care of in the most professional and more importantly, safest manner possible.
+We would recommend using a professional detailer to maintain your car regularly for a wash to stretch the longevity of your paint protection.
+You could wash your car regularly, but have the detailer come in every couple of months to wash and inspect.
+This allows for a professional and more importantly, safe wash.
 Taking care of cars is what professional detailers love and do best.
 They are well equiped with both the materials, equipment and knowledge to bring out the best of your ceramic coating without any compromises.

 You will often find that many reputable ceramic coating applicators will offer a ceramic coating maintenance program that entails an inspection, wash and treatment process that takes place 2 to 4 times a year.
 This allows for Detailers to address any concerning issues on an ongoing basis and reduce the likelihood of permanent damage due to negligence/accumulative contamination.